oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/create-connections/create-connections.md

 Create a connection with the Oracle ERP Cloud Adapter.

 1. In the left Navigation pane, click ***Design*** &gt; ***Connections*** &gt; click ***Create***
 2. In the *Create Connection* dialog, select the **Oracle ERP Cloud** adapter to use for this connection.
-To find the adapter, enter `erp` in the search field.
+To find the adapter, enter `ERP` in the search field.
 Click on the highlighted adapter.
     ![Create ERP Cloud connection](images/create-erp-connection.png)

 4. In the *Create Connection* dialog, enter the following information and click on ***Create***: